Envirometrix/plotKML/README.md

     #>  3rd Qu.: 86.00
     #>  Max.   :255.00
     #> dimension(s):
-    #>      from  to  offset delta                       refsys point values
+    #>      from  to  offset delta                       refsys point values x/y
     #> x       1 349  288776  28.5 UTM Zone 25, Southern Hem...
 FALSE   NULL [x]
     #> y       1 352 9120761 -28.5 UTM Zone 25, Southern Hem...
 FALSE   NULL [y]
     #> band    1   6      NA    NA                           NA    NA   NULL
     plotKML(L7, open.kml = FALSE)
-    #> Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'plotKML' for signature '"stars"'
-    as(L7, "Raster")
     #> Warning in showSRID(uprojargs, format = "PROJ", multiline = "NO"): Discarded datum Unknown based on GRS80 ellipsoid in CRS definition,
     #>  but +towgs84= values preserved
-    #> class      : RasterBrick
-    #> dimensions : 352, 349, 122848, 6  (nrow, ncol, ncell, nlayers)
-    #> resolution : 28.5, 28.5  (x, y)
-    #> extent     : 288776.3, 298722.8, 9110729, 9120761  (xmin, xmax, ymin, ymax)
-    #> crs        : +proj=utm +zone=25 +south +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs
-    #> source     : memory
-    #> names      : layer.1, layer.2, layer.3, layer.4, layer.5, layer.6
-    #> min values :      47,      32,      21,       9,       1,       1
-    #> max values :     255,     255,     255,     255,     255,     255
+    #> Error in .local(obj, ...): Select only one Raster layer or provide a Time series

+    # It fails.
+The problems is that there is no method definition for plotKML function for objects of class RasterBrick.

     # The code behind as(x, "Raster") is defined here:
     # https://github.com/r-spatial/stars/blob/e0c8506d8e00413721a1dfe83cc7f3d45b16c912/R/raster.R#L116-L124
     # and it says that if length(dim(x)) > 2 (i.e. there is an extra dimension other than x and y), then it creates a RasterBrick object.

-    # I noticed that you defined two classes: RasterBrickTimeSeries and RasterBrickSimulations but I'm not sure if they can be used in this case

-    # I can still plot one of the layers in the RasterBrick (and maybe add an extra argument to plotKML function for Raster Data Cubes)
+but we can still plot the raster associated to one of the layers in the RasterBrick with a little bit of extra work:

     plotKML(raster::raster(as(L7, "Raster"), layer = 1), open.kml = FALSE)
     #> Warning in showSRID(uprojargs, format = "PROJ", multiline = "NO"): Discarded datum Unknown based on GRS80 ellipsoid in CRS definition,
     #>  but +towgs84= values preserved